BYU-Hydroinformatics/gwdm/docs/source/installation.rst

                          tethys syncstores gwdm

-   Open up Pgadmin4 again to check that the database is initialized.
+   Open up PGAdmin4 again to check that the database is initialized.
-   Under databases, **“gwdm_gwdb”** should now show up Within gwdm_gwdb, if you select schemas>public>Tables the different parameters should be visible (aquifer, measurement, well, etc.)
+   Under Databases, **“gwdm_gwdb”** should now show up.
+   Within gwdm_gwdb, if you select Schemas>public>Tables the different parameters should be visible (aquifer, measurement, well, etc.)

 .. image:: images_install/pgadmin.png

 **Step 6: Edit Thredds Files**
 ------------------------------
-1. Go into thredds directory and open “Catalog.xml” file with an editor (Pycharm, Notepad++, etc.)
+1. Go into the thredds directory and open the “Catalog.xml” file with an editor (Pycharm, Notepad++, etc.)

    - Uncomment the wms, wcs, and ncss service tags within the service section
    - In the “datasetScan” tag, change the name attribute from ``Test all files in a directory`` to ``All Datasets``